glpi-project/doc-install/source/install/index.rst

 GLPI data will be stored in ``/var/lib/glpi``, just copy the ``files`` directory to this place.
 GLPI requires read and write rights on this directory.

-GLPI logs files will be stored in ``/var/log/glpi``, there is nothing to copye here, just create the directory.
+GLPI logs files will be stored in ``/var/log/glpi``, there is nothing to copy here, just create the directory.
 GLPI requires read and write access on this directory.

 Following this instructions, we'll create a ``inc/downstream.php`` file into GLPI directory with the following contents: